supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     > **Note**: The local (**dev**) branch is listed because it's existence is not affected by the deletion of the branch in the remote repository.
 The server (**origin/dev**) is listed because it hasn't been pruned.

-1. In the list of branches select the **master** branch to check it out.
+1. In the list of branches select the **main** branch to check it out.

 1. Press **Ctrl+Shift+P** to open the **Command Palette**.